nballener/nballener.github.io/_drafts/diary/2017-06-05-programmers-log.md

 during the day and a full day of work on top of all that.
 Typical Monday work day.

 Going through my duties during the day, I began to question the saying: *if it ain't broke, don't fix it*.
-Now I suppose it doesn't seem like there's nothing wrong with the saying, but the more I think about it, the more I think that it's deeply flawed.
+Now I suppose it seems like there's nothing wrong with the saying, but the more I think about it, the more I think that it's deeply flawed.

 These questions pop up in my mind:
-* Though a program does runs from start to finish, but is poorly written, shouldn't you fix it?
+* Though a program does run from start to finish, but is poorly written, shouldn't you fix it?
 * If the program runs extremely inefficiently, shouldn't you fix it?
 * Does upgrading a program mean you are fixing it?